syncrotron/cmpt436project/README.md

 * [ ] Downlink: Communication to ground systems from the near or deep space networks is the second pivotal communication hurdles for the system.
 All date with a dependable, non-latent network final destination will pass through the downlink system.

-* [ ] Interlink: Communication between domains groups in the deep space network is the third pivotal communication hurdles for the system.
+* [ ] Interlink: Communication between domain groups in the deep space network is the third pivotal communication hurdle for the system.
 With a large majority of network traffic being between domain groups, this will be the work horse of the system.
 Subsystems of this would include:
   * [ ] Latency Management: Mechanisms to deal with the previously listed latency rates between celestial bodies or other satellites

   * [ ] Packet Reassembly: Packets are bound to get lost or corrupted in the depths of space, thus the system must be able to reassemble and error check any received data to maintain reliability and message quality.